FreeClimbAPI/nodejs-sdk/docs/source/api/calls.rst

     :nextPageUri: {string} The URL to the next page of results.

     :returns: {Promise<object>} A promise that resolves to the next page of calls
-    :throws: Will throw an error on a filed response.
+    :throws: Will throw an error on a failed response.

 create(to, from, applicationId, options)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^